Bisinle/Bank-of-Flatiron/README.md

 # License

-This code is developed by `Abdiwadud Mohamed` and is released under the `Bisinle` License.
+This code is developed by `Abdiwadud Mohamed` and is  under the `Bisinle` License.